mohamedirfansh/toolkit/README.md

 ## Install scopes

-The installer asks which scope to use:
+The installer will ask you which scope to use:

 | Scope | Where files go |
 |---|---|